sql-code/sql-code/README.md

 All app code lives in `apps/studio`, some shared code lives in `shared/src`.
 This is shared with other apps.

-Beekeeper Studio has two entry points:
+SQL Code has two entry points:
 - `background.js` - this is the electron-side code that controls native things like showing windows.
 - `main.js` - this is the entry point for the Vue.js app.
 You can follow the Vue component breadcrumbs from `App.vue` to find the screen you need.